 Ecommerce Marketing Tips

 Typical tasks include; website management, order fulfilment, inventory management, content creation and so much more.

-One of the best ways to acquire new customers is through paid advertising.
-In light of this, we're going to share our very own ecommerce marketing tips alongside the different variations of paid advertising which you can explore and implement into your online marketing strategy.
+That's right, it's true and In light of this, we're going to share our very own eCommerce marketing tips alongside the different variations of paid advertising which you can explore and implement into your Shopify site and its online marketing strategy.

-Before you attempt to execute any type of advertising campaign, it’s important to determine the end goal above anything else.
-Naturally, you're going to want to drive sales and revenue, whilst improving brand recognition and awareness through increased website traffic and exposure.
-Each of our ecommerce marketing tips will possess different KPIs and you will need to understand which is associated with each to increase the likelihood of a successful outcome.
+Each of these eCommerce marketing tips shared by our team of Shopify experts will possess different KPIs and you will need to understand which is associated with each to increase the likelihood of a successful outcome.

-For instance, to increase brand awareness, the number of website visits, impressions and click-through rates on your paid social ads will need to be tracked.
+For instance, to increase brand awareness, the number of Shopify website visits, impressions and click-through rates on your paid social ads will need to be tracked.
 From this data, you can extract information in regards to how many of those users are returning customers and or new business leads.

 N0.1: Display Ads -

-Take it from us, many of the ads published online receive a 0.05% CTR on average.
-This means that if your ad were to receive 10,000 views, it is estimated that the very same ad would only receive 5 clicks, and the worst part is that everyone knows that a click doesn’t necessarily equate to a sale.
+Take it from us and our expertise with eCommerce marketing tips, many of the ads published online receive a 0.05% CTR on average.
+This means that if your ad were to receive 10,000 views, it is estimated that the very same ad would only receive 5 clicks, and the worst part is that everyone knows that a click doesn’t necessarily equate to a sale for your Shopify website.

-For example, if you were to place ads for your brand on related blogs and websites, you could in theory target those who have an interest in the same niche as your store.
+For example, if you were to place ads for your brand on related blogs and websites, you could in theory target those who have an interest in the same niche as your Shopify store.
 The more people that see your ads, the more likely it is that your site’s organic traffic will increase.

 Nonetheless, you should be aware of the way in which display ads are billed.
 Typically, this is in cost-per-thousand-impressions, so, depending on your placements and targeting strategy, the cost can vary significantly.

-Unfortunately, a high CPM and low CTR means these costs are often unstainable for ecommerce businesses to maintain for long periods of time, however, many marketers depend on display ads to increase their brand’s awareness, so what do they do?
+Unfortunately, a high CPM and low CTR means these costs are often unstainable for Shopify businesses to maintain for long periods of time, however, many marketers depend on display ads to increase their brand’s awareness, so what do they do?

 Such examples include; social media channels, business websites, email leads and so on.
-The key here is to target that which gives you the most control over the experience which your customers receive, whilst cutting costs.
+The key here is to target that which gives you the most control over the experience which your customers receive, whilst cutting costs for your Shopify website.

 If you’re just getting started with display ads, we’d recommend beginning with a small budget, whilst continuing to test and optimise your approach to ensure that your ads are reaching the right people.